JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpCustomLineCap Classes.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Get the DPI scaling ratios
    DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
+   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
-   graphics.ScaleTransform(rxRatio, rxRatio)
+   graphics.ScaleTransform(rxRatio, ryRatio)

    ' // Create an AdjustableArrowCap that is filled DIM arrowCapStart AS CGpAdjustableArrowCap = CGpAdjustableArrowCap(10, 10, CTRUE)